neverlios/nightimaging24/README.md

 ```

 Also the visualizations of different stages of implemented demo raw image processing pipeline can be found in the `demo/process_img.ipynb` file, which one can [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/createcolor/nightimaging24/blob/develop/demo/process_img.ipynb).

+## Submissions code
+Dockers and all models from teams is availiable on [hugging face repo](https://huggingface.co/neverlios/NPRC24).